uny11/HI/README.md

 ## Current Status : " under construction "

 Holding Ideas (o "hi") is my ultra-simple GTD personal for console (ToDoList y much more).
-Write in python 3.x, the main goal is erase from my head all of things, tasks, ideas or similar to do in the future fot to be stored in a simple and clear way to be reviewed at some time later.
+Write in python 3.x, the main goal is erase from my head all of things, tasks, ideas or similar..

-### Alguns punts importants que ha de cumplir "hi":
+### Some importants goals:
-- **Anotació SIMPLE i curta**
-- Ordenar per projecte o temàtica.
-- Per data.
+- *simple*
+- Sort by subject o project, date, person.
-- Per persona.
+- Use colors!
-- Fer servir colors per ajudar a la comprensió ràpida!
-- S'ha de poder consultar/actualitzar desde el PC i  móvil!
-- Pel futur: sistema de recordatoris automatic.
+- In the future -> system to auto-reminders.

 ### Nota:
-El projecte: http://todolist.site/ m'ha semblat un bon punt de partida.
+I like this project: http://todolist.site/.
+It's a good first point to start.

 ### Legends:
+Notation:
  - '@' for persons
  - '#' for subject
  - '<>' for date
-Pel primer argument:
+First argument:
  - '+' for add task
  - '-' for clean task
  - 'Ok' for check